L.A. Is Honoring Victims Of Traffic Collisions With “Rainbow Halos”

 Behind a beautiful art installation in Los Angeles lies a tragic message: too many road users are killed in Los Angeles every day.
-Negligent drivers must be held accountable for the losses they cause.
+Negligent drivers must face the consequences for the losses they cause.
 Negligent construction companies and government agencies must be held accountable for allowing dangerous conditions to remain on our roadways.
-This is the only way to deter unsafe conduct in the future and make our roads safer for everyone.
-At Arash Law, we fight hard for car accident victims.
-We demand fair compensation for their injuries – not just to protect the victim’s legal right to compensation, but also to help make the roads safer for all users.
-The recent street art project installed across Los Angeles has the same goal.
+Seeking accountability can help deter unsafe conduct and may contribute to safer roads for everyone.
+At Arash Law, we advocate for the rights of car accident victims and help them pursue fair compensation for their injuries.
+Not only do we task ourselves with upholding your legal right to seek just recompense, but we also contribute to promoting road safety awareness.
+The recent street art project installed across Los Angeles had the same goal.

-While beautiful, these art pieces have a tragic message: someone lost their life on that spot.
+While beautiful, these art pieces have a tragic message: someone lost their life at that spot.
 These accidents are caused by driver negligence, poor road maintenance, and insufficient roadway infrastructure.
-Mayor Garcetti has launched an ambitious campaign to address these problems and eliminate road deaths in Los Angeles entirely by 2025.
-But has his campaign been successful?
+Mayor Garcetti has launched an ambitious campaign to address these problems through Vision Zero, which aims to eliminate road deaths in Los Angeles by 2025.
+However, this begs the question: has his campaign been successful?

-Vision Zero is a roadway improvement program that has been enacted all across the world.
+Vision Zero is a roadway safety improvement program that has been implemented worldwide.
 London, New York City, and Portland are just some of the cities that have already started Vision Zero programs, with varying degrees of success.
-Each city faces its own unique challenges.
+Each town faces its own unique challenges.
 In the more compact cities of New York and London, for example, urban traffic is denser.
-The needs in these areas are different than in Los Angeles, where traffic is also heavy but spread out over a greater area.
-In all cases, Vision Zero examines changes that can make the roads safer for drivers, bike riders, and those on foot.
+The needs in these areas are different than those in Los Angeles, where traffic is also heavy but spread out over a greater area.
+In all cases, Vision Zero examines changes that can make roads safer for drivers, bike riders, and pedestrians.

-Those that support Vision Zero note that many of its changes were not acted on until 2017, so the early numbers are misleading.
+Those who support Vision Zero note that many of its changes were not acted on until 2017, so the early numbers are misleading.
 Opponents see it as a waste of money.
 They also dislike the effects of infrastructure changes.
-“Road diets”, in which lanes of traffic are turned into dedicated bike lanes, have proven especially unpopular.
+“Road diets,” in which lanes of traffic are turned into dedicated bike lanes, have proven especially unpopular.
 Roadways become even more congested in these areas.
-Ironically, these changes have caused some impatient drivers to drive even more aggressively than they do in other areas.
+Ironically, some critics claim these changes have caused some impatient drivers to drive more recklessly on these roads.
 Some city council members no longer support infrastructure changes in their districts.
 Vision Zero is likely to cause even more tension as more money is spent.

 traffic-memorial-locations-los-angeles-county

 So what can Angelenos do to promote safety on the roadways?
 It starts with accountability.
-Drivers, pedestrians, motorcycle riders, bicyclists, and all other road users must do their part to ensure safety on the roadways.
+Drivers, pedestrians, motorcycle riders, bicyclists, and all other road users must do their part to promote safety on the roadways.
 Drivers must avoid impaired driving, distracted driving, and other negligent behaviors on the road.
-Motorcyclists must be sure they are seen.
 While “lane splitting” is not illegal here in California, it can be highly dangerous.
 Motorcycle riders should follow the DMV’s general lane splitting guidelines to be sure they do so as safely as possible.

-Bike riders and those on foot must also take care to be visible.
-Because they are smaller and lower to the ground than vehicles, it can be difficult for drivers to see them.
-Be sure to wear light-colored clothing while walking or riding your bike.
-Use reflective tape (if biking, your bell, or headlight) to make your presence known.
-Use eye contact and hand signals to make sure drivers know where you will be traveling.
-Always be prepared to stop quickly.
-Drivers might not yield the right of way (even when it is yours), so you should be prepared to get out of the way if a driver makes this mistake.
+Bike riders and pedestrians must also take care to be visible to others.
+Because they have a smaller profile and are lower to the ground than vehicles, it can be difficult for drivers to see them.
+Consider wearing light-colored clothing when walking or riding your bike to enhance your visibility.
+If you are biking, use reflective tape, your bell, or a headlight to make your presence known.
+Use eye contact and hand signals to let other drivers know where you intend to travel.
+Furthermore, always be prepared to stop quickly.
+In case another driver does not yield the right of way (even when it is yours), prepare to get out of the way if they make this mistake.

-People must be held responsible for the accidents they cause.
+People may be held responsible for the accidents they cause.
 Filing an insurance claim provides a consequence for the choice to drive negligently.
-Suing a negligent construction company for bad road work also holds that group accountable for its role in causing road accidents.
-These personal injury claims not only protect a victim’s right to be compensated for the injuries and losses they suffer, they will also deter future negligent behavior.
-Lives can be saved by preventing accidents from happening in the future.
+Suing a negligent construction company for poor road work also seeks to hold that group accountable for its role in causing road accidents.
+These personal injury claims not only help protect a victim’s right to seek compensation for the injuries and losses they suffer but may also help deter future negligent behavior.
+Pursuing legal claims can be one factor in promoting safer roads.

-The Right Accident Lawyers for Los Angeles Injury Victims
+Experienced Accident Lawyers For Los Angeles Injury Victims

 Credit Image: Rainbow Halos by LADOT